HSF/hsf.github.io/organization/_posts/2018-04-05-coordination.md

     notes](https://docs.google.com/document/d/1QSkvwRK_2HENuxYXcs9Op1dTUK824KddQ1Tfan-P0WU/edit?usp=sharing))
     -   ### General Points
         -   We need a newsletter!
-            -   Graeme to follow up
+            -   Graeme to follow up.
         -   Benedikt will give a WS summary in next week's EP-SFT meeting.
     -   ### Common Data Management and Data Lakes
-        -   WLCG lead here
+        -   WLCG lead here.
         -   Are there software implications?
             -   Needs a global view and to see how the data will be used by applications - production and analysis are quite